ganpatdhayal/svm-from-scratch/README.md

 # SVM From Scratch

-This repository contains **Support Vector Machine (SVM)** and **Logistic Regression** implementations built entirely from scratch using NumPy.
+This repository contains **Support Vector Machine (SVM)** implementations built entirely from scratch using NumPy.
 No external machine learning libraries are used — every algorithm, optimization, and kernel function is manually coded to understand the core math behind these models.

 ---